Introduction to the OpenAI API

 | o3 | $2.00 | $0.50 | $8.00 | 200K | Advanced reasoning, multi-step problem solving |

 Note: Output tokens are consistently 4-8x more expensive than input tokens across all models.
+The o-series models also bill internal reasoning tokens at output rates, which can multiply costs by 3-10x depending on task complexity.
 Choosing the right model for your use case is the single most impactful cost decision you will make.

 Understanding Model Families

-OpenAI now organizes its models into three distinct families, each optimized for different workloads:
+OpenAI now organizes its models into distinct families, each optimized for different workloads:

 graph TD